Waking up from surgery can feel strange, but knowing what to expect can help you feel more in control.

 Your surgeon might suggest a PEG tube if the operation is likely to cause problems with swallowing while you are recovering.

 The wound drains stop blood and fluid collecting in the area of the operation.
 This helps your wound to heal and prevents infection.
-The wound drains connect to suction bottles, which help to gently draw out the fluid.
+The wound drains connect to suction bottles, which help to draw out the fluid gently.
 Your nurses will change the bottles attached to them every day.
 When the fluid stops coming out, your nurse takes the drains out.
-This is usually about 3 to 7 days after the operation.
+This is usually a few days after the operation.

 Talking after your operation

 If you've had surgery to your mouth or jaw you will have problems talking to the doctors and nurses.
 This can be very frustrating and might make you feel as though you have no control over things.
 Staff will be aware of this and will visit you often to see if you need anything.

 You will have a call bell close by so that you can call for help whenever you need it.
 Your nurse will also give you a pen and paper or an electronic device to write down or type anything you want to say.

 You might have gauze packs or cotton wedges inside your nostrils.
 These packs help to control bleeding.
 They also support the soft division between the two nostrils (the septum).

 You might have tape at the end of your nose to keep the packs in place.
 How long you have the packs depends on the type of surgery you've had.
 They are often taken out after 24 to 48 hours.
 But might stay in longer to help with healing.